Yosi Sergant: Obama Campaign and HOPE poster

 Sergant worked as a media consultant for the Barack Obama 2008 presidential campaign under the Jennifer Gross’ Evolutionary Media Group since 2006.
 Sergant engaged artist Shepard Fairey, then most widely known for his Andre the Giant Has a Posse street art campaign, in a conversation about politics while at a party.
 The conversation encouraged Fairey to create the Barack Obama "Hope" poster which featured the likeness of then candidate Barack Obama.

-Sergant co-produced the poster and the subsequent Hope Campaign which became not only the Obama campaign's unofficial image, but a globally recognized piece of art that has appeared on a variety of merchandise, and continues to be represented in movies, television series, video games and internet videos.
+Sergant co-produced the poster and the subsequent Hope Campaign which became not only the Obama campaign's official image, but a globally recognized piece of art.
+New Yorker art critic Peter Schjeldahl called the poster “the most efficacious American political illustration since ‘Uncle Sam Wants You.’”
+"First disseminated as a street poster," it has appeared on a variety of merchandise, and continues to be represented in movies, television series, video games and internet videos.

 The unique style of the original poster has been parodied countless times since its release, featuring the likeness of high-profile celebrities and figures like the Pope, Homer Simpson and most recently Donald Trump; and in 2017, Fairy paid homage the Hope poster with his "We The People" campaign poster for Women's Rights in America and it became the image for the well publicized national marches that took place in January 2017, which Sergant participated as an event organizer for the Los Angeles demonstration.